Professional Opossum Removal in Milwaukee, WI

 What Does an Opossum Look Like?

-Opossums are small grey mammals that are approximately 2 to 3 feet in length, including the tail, and weigh between 6 and 15 pounds.
-They have white fur tipped with gray or black guard hairs.
-Opossums have a long, narrow snout, pink nose, bare ears, and rat-like hairless tails.
-Their tails are prehensile and act like a fifth limb, which allows them to grasp tree limbs when they climb.
+Opossums are small, gray mammals measuring 2 to 3 feet in length, including their tails, and weighing between 6 and 15 pounds.
+Their fur is white with gray or black guard hairs.
+Opossums have long, narrow snouts, pink noses, bare ears, and rat-like, hairless tails.
+Their prehensile tails function like a fifth limb, allowing them to grasp branches while climbing.
 The Virginia opossum is the only marsupial native to North America.
 A marsupial is an animal that has a pouch, like a kangaroo.

 Opossum Diseases

 Opossums can carry several infectious diseases, including leptospirosis, tuberculosis, and tularemia.
-Although they are highly resistant to rabies, opossums can still carry the disease.
-Opossums are very docile animals that play dead when threatened.
-They will bite in self-defense.
-Even if an opossum seems calm or friendly, you should never approach a wild animal.
+While they are highly resistant to rabies, they can still carry the virus.
+Generally docile, opossums often play dead when threatened but may bite in self-defense.
+Even if an opossum appears calm or friendly, it is important never to approach a wild animal.

 Opossum Exclusion

-Opossums may look scary, but they are quite beneficial animals to have in your yard.
-They will eat almost anything, including ticks!
-Opossums are most likely to cause problems by getting into garbage or raiding bird feeders.
-They do not usually cause damage, but opossums can startle homeowners when they take shelter in wood piles, sheds, or under decks or porches.
-The most effective way to prevent opossums is to create exclusions and habitat modifications around your home.
+Opossums may look intimidating, but they are actually beneficial animals to have in your yard, as they help control pests like ticks.
+They are most likely to cause minor problems by getting into garbage or raiding bird feeders.
+While they rarely cause significant damage, opossums can startle homeowners when they take shelter in wood piles, sheds, or under decks and porches.
+The most effective way to prevent opossums is through exclusions and habitat modifications around your home.

 Frequently Asked Questions